Cloudxtreme/sdc-script/README.md

 Python library that use the [Sysdig Cloud](https://sysdig.com/) API for run simple tasks on your host.

 ## Requirements

-The python library currently requires the requests library installed in your python environment.
+The only requirement is Python 3.x.

+Make sure to have Python installed on your machine.
+You can install it with the following command:

 ```
-sudo python3 setup.py install
+~$ sudo python3 setup.py install
 ```

 ## Usage